merthidayetoglu/CommBench/README.md

 ## API

 CommBench is a runtime tool for implementing custom microbenchmarks.
-It offers a C++ API for programming a desired pattern that is composed of point-to-point communications.
+It offers a C++ API for programming a desired pattern using a composition of point-to-point communications.
 When programming a microbenchmark, CommBench's API functions must be hit by all processes as if the program is sequential.

 #### Communicator